Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Key Observation and Main Result

-\begin{rem} The matrix $\Kv(\atk)$ computed in Line 5 (also see (\ref{eqn:nu})) may not have full rank.
-Hence when evaluating the Gaussian distribution function $\Phi_{\Kv(\atk)} (\mat{r})$ with covariance matrix $\Kv(\atk)$ in Line 6, we may require techniques designed for rank deficient covariances, see for example~\cite{Somer}. \end{rem}
+\begin{rem} The matrix $\Kv(\atk)$ computed in Line 5 (see also (\ref{eqn:nu})) may not have full rank.
+Hence, when evaluating the Gaussian distribution function $\Phi_{\Kv(\atk)} (\mat{r})$ with covariance matrix $\Kv(\atk)$ in Line 6, we may require techniques designed for rank deficient covariances, see for example~\cite{Somer}. \end{rem}

-\begin{rem} Our proposed method requires no assumptions on the noise covariance matrix $\Kw$ in (\ref{eqn:mx_cov}), and can be applied even when the noise $W_t$ is correlated and/or non-stationary.
-Also at the end of this subsection, we present a modification of the previous Procedure 1, which addresses certain cases where we do not want to consider all candidates in $\Sym$ (see Definition \ref{defn:Sym}), i.e. $\Pr{\Atk=\atk}=0$ for some $\atk$.
-This particular situation arises, for example, when we have a modulation code (see~\cite{RLL,Immink}) present in the system.

-Here we always assume that $\Atk$ is equally-likely amongst all its realizations $\Atk=\atk$.
+Our proposed method requires no assumptions on the noise covariance matrix $\Kw$ in (\ref{eqn:mx_cov}), and can be applied even when the noise $W_t$ is correlated and/or non-stationary.
+However, there is an implicit assumption that $\Atk$ is equally-likely amongst all realizations $\Atk=\atk$ that have non-zero probability.
 Further modifications will be required to extend our method to the general case of non-uniform priors $\Pr{\Atk=\atk}$ (the first equality of (\ref{eqn:llr}) is not valid for such cases).